Claude API Pricing Guide — May 2026

-Compare Haiku, Sonnet, and Opus costs per million tokens.
+Compare Haiku 4.5, Sonnet 4.6, and Opus 4.7 costs per million tokens.
 Calculate monthly spend for your specific workload.

 Anthropic offers three tiers of Claude models, each designed for different workload profiles.
 Pricing is based on input and output tokens separately, which means the cost of a request depends on both how much context you send and how long the response is.
 All prices below are per one million tokens.